 - Teacher Lesson Planner Inserts – Printable Lesson Planner

 1. The Mega Homeschool Planner and Organizer – Top Pick

-This new to the market Mega Homeschool Planner has so many features that it makes it our top pick.
-Classically bound, this planner has a “How to Use” section as well as a goals section, reading list, budget tracker, curriculum/resource list, and a place to journal notes.
+This new-to-the-market Mega Homeschool Planner has so many features that it makes it our top pick.
+Classically bound, this planner has a “How to Use” section as well as a goals section, reading list, budget tracker, curriculum/resource list, and a place to journal notes and lesson plans.
 It will help plan up to eight students and is undated.
 The planner is detailed and includes a section that describes each feature for new homeschooling families.